 So far, we've talked about things you can do on your own but now we're venturing onwards.
 The web is supposed to be meshed together, linked, like the threads on a sweater.

-Making sure you link to other relevant sites and that they link to you is the ultimate top-tier checklist on your SEO efforts.
+Making sure you link to other relevant sites and that they link to you is the ultimate top-tier checklist for your SEO efforts.